 Building the Foundation

-Building a foundation may seem an impossible under taking, but when you understand the steps involved & can break them into individual skills, the task is much more manageable.
+Building a foundation may seem an impossible under taking, but when you understand the steps involved and can break them into individual skills, the task is much more manageable.

-Laying the foundation for a simple addition is also easier because the project is on a relatively small scale & you will be able to use the existing foundation to guide layout, leveling, & finishing details.
-In fact, the most difficult part of many addition foundations is getting materials & equipment into a tight backyard— & getting excavated dirt out of it.
+Laying the foundation for a simple addition is also easier because the project is on a relatively small scale and you will be able to use the existing foundation to guide layout, leveling, and finishing details.
+In fact, the most difficult part of many addition foundations is getting materials and equipment into a tight backyard— and getting excavated dirt out of it.

-Although construction techniques vary according to foundation type, they require many of the following skills: laying out perimeter lines, excavating for footings & possibly a basement or crawl space, tying the new foundation into the old, building level forms, setting reinforcing steel, pouring concrete, laying concrete block, setting anchor bolts, water proofing foundation walls, installing drainage around the perimeter, & backfilling.
+Although construction techniques vary according to foundation type, they require many of the following skills: laying out perimeter lines, excavating for footings and possibly a basement or crawl space, tying the new foundation into the old, building level forms, setting reinforcing steel, pouring concrete, laying concrete block, setting anchor bolts, water proofing foundation walls, installing drainage around the perimeter, and backfilling.